sabbir-subhan/appium-Python/README.md

 - for some reason on iOS -- "No reset" checkbox in Appium setting is not working, so tests for iOS are written to compensate it, but remember to run Android tests with checkbox "No reset" checked -- https://github.com/appium/appium/issues/4956
 - Appium and OCA app sometime have problems to collaborate - if test fails, try to run it again or shutdown Appium and reconnect device
 - if tests are running fine but Appium inspector is not lunching on iOS - You need to rebuild app by cordova and xcode and reinstall it on device
-- if after starting test, Appium throws errors like: "lockdown_receive_message error!" -- use sudo chmod -R 777 /var/db/lockdown/
+- if after starting test, Appium throws errors like: "lockdown_receive_message error!" -- also try to use sudo chmod -R 777 /var/db/lockdown/
 - Appium can't switch between apps so only tapping on specific coordinates will work in another app, for example when OCA will open Safari
 - Appium 1.6.3 - "Could not proxy command to remote server.
 Original error: Error: socket hang up" - lunch Xcode and rebuild WebDriverAgentRunner